kamranayub/pluralsight-course-mcp-in-practice/demo-final/Globomantics.Mcp.Server/README.md

 For `stdio`, you can instead use **app-only authentication**, where the MCP server authenticates to an external API with its own client ID and secret.
 In this model, the server connects as *itself*, not as an individual user.
 This means endpoints that depend on a signed-in user won’t work until the demo is upgraded to the Streamable HTTP transport later in the course.

-See [Native client app registration](https://learn.microsoft.com/en-us/azure/app-service/configure-authentication-provider-aad?tabs=workforce-configuration#native-client-application) for detailed setup steps.

-> [!IMPORTANT]
-> The official documentation omits a key step:
-> You must add your MCP app registration’s **Application (client) ID** to the **Allowed client applications** list in the Azure App Service Authentication settings.
-> If this list is populated, Easy Auth blocks all callers that aren’t explicitly listed—including your MCP app—resulting in a 403 Forbidden response.

 #### Streamable HTTP transport

 In the final demo, the MCP server uses a **native OAuth2 OBO flow** through Azure App Service Easy Auth and Entra ID.
 The server requests tokens **on behalf of the signed-in user** (the MCP client), effectively forwarding their credentials to the downstream HRM API in a standard native-app authorization flow.

-To configure this, create an **App Registration** for the MCP server and grant it **delegated API permissions** to the HRM API (`user_impersonation` scope).

-> [!TIP]
-> Make sure you own both the MCP server and HRM API app registrations.
-> Otherwise, the HRM API’s `user_impersonation` delegated permission won’t appear when you edit the MCP app registration.

-- Ensure `http://localhost:6274/oauth/callback/debug` and `http://localhost:6274/oauth/callback` are added as Redirect URIs
-- Ensure an API Permission scope is created for `api://{client_id}/user_impersonation` (which will allow delegated access)

-> [!IMPORTANT]
-> The demo uses a simplified (and less secure) OAuth flow that is compatible with Azure Entra ID and does not use Azure API Management.
-This is to keep the demos simpler and to focus on the MCP-specific implementation of OAuth.

-> For a real production MCP server with Azure, the best practice would be to ensure **no Entra ID tokens** are sent back to the MCP client and to use passwordless flows using managed identities.
-For an advanced flow that demonstrates this, see [Den Delimarsky's sample and write-up](https://github.com/localden/remote-auth-mcp-apim-py) using APIM.
->
-> In order to support the simpler flow, I had to [patch](patches/) the `@modelcontextprotocol/inspector` and `@modelcontextprotocol/inspector-client` packages, based on some work by Jeremy Smith (see [commits](https://github.com/modelcontextprotocol/inspector/compare/main...2underscores:inspector:azure-no-code-challenge-in-metadata) and [discussion](https://github.com/modelcontextprotocol/inspector/issues/685)).
->
-> In addition, the OBO flow uses an client secret flow instead of passwordless auth because it's simpler.
-This is less secure
-> since the `MCP_SERVER_AAD_CLIENT_SECRET` has to be provided in plain-text as an environment variable or user secret.

 ## Examples